 Companies can tap into the University of Wyoming College of Business' talent by taking advantage of its internship program.

-Summer internship positions should be filled by the end of UW's spring semester May 9.
+The UW students have various levels of business education ranging from introductory business to graduate level courses.
+Summer internship positions should be filled by the end of UW's spring semester, May 8.
 Businesses, government agencies and non-profit organizations are encouraged to participate.
 Exact dates and rate of pay are arranged by the intern and employer.

 For more information and an application, call the UW College of Business at (307) 766-2363 or visit the internship Web site at http://business.uwyo.edu/internships.